Cardboard BoxesAre Compostable But Substantially Harmful to the Environment

 You’re a producer and ship products out to the same or similar customers month after month.
 Repeatedly your products are in same size cardboard boxes which cost you and will be dumped or pressed by your customers.
 One good option: you reuse boxes printed with your brands and your customers disassemble the boxes easily, sort and stack up on pallets, then sending back by the delivery trucks with plenty room?

 During the summer, college students leave the campus but keep their belongings in cardboard boxes for nearby storage.
 Can storage companies rent reusable boxes to these Eco conscious young advocates so that the moving boxes and storage boxes are reused?

 These are just a few example application cases describing the market gaps in the present market gaps that needs to fill.

 Do You See Popular Products to Replace Cardboard Boxes?

 You reuse you clothes and shoes, wash your dishes and reuse them.
-You reuse your water bottles, not relying on single use water bottles.
+You reuse your water bottles, trying minimizing the usage of single use water bottles.
 You start to reuse stainless steel straws rather than single use plastic straws for our ocean.
-Then why should we use cardboard boxes in such an enormous quantity and only for one time?
+Then why should we single-use cardboard boxes in such an enormous quantity?

-Do you find a low cost, light weight, assemble and folded protective fluted reusable box in the market?
-I’m sure you have seen many heavy mold injection plastic reusable boxes and containers, but the market and society need some boxes as light as cardboard boxes and easy to use.
-These issues reveal the product gap of reusable boxes that directly targeting the cardboard boxes but much easier and cheaper to use.
+Do you find a low cost, light weight, assembled and fluted protective reusable box in the market?
+I’m sure you have seen many heavy mold injection plastic reusable boxes and containers, but the market and society need light weight boxes.
+This is the gap for reusable boxes directly targeting the cardboard boxes.